fattahpour/kafka-streams-patterns/deduplication/README.md

 Deduplicate records by key within a ten-minute window using a state store to remember previously seen keys.

+## Scenario

+Ensure unique processing of events from systems that might resend data, like avoiding duplicate user signups within a short period.

 ## Topology

 ```